 HWKR is a new Asian hawker-hall concept that will feature a rotating cast of tenants every three months.
-For the first instalment – running from February to April – Sydney-based chef Reynold Poernomo (previously of MasterChef) and his brothers will run their Koi Dessert Bar and their cocktail joint Monkey’s Corner.
+For the first instalment – running until April – Sydney-based chef Reynold Poernomo (previously of MasterChef) and his brothers are running their Koi Dessert Bar and their cocktail joint Monkey’s Corner.

 “We’re testing the waters,” Poernomo says.
 “We want to see how the crowd receives us before we go any further.”

 At Monkey’s Corner you’ll find ox tongue, and king prawns with a kombu emulsion.
 Koi is offering its signature specialty sweets including Poernomo’s famous Mango Yuzu, Moss (made with pistachio sponge and apple sorbet) and Strawberry Pillow, as well as other delicate desserts and elaborate cakes.